-EX, parameters excluded from the analysis; * ISO 25178 ; ** autocorrelation function at z=0.5 (Francisco et al., 2018a; 2018b) ; β maximum slope radius ; ββ h1 = 85 % of total height (Sv+Sp) and h2 = 95 % of total height (Sv+Sp)# ; Area Scale Fractal Complexity is labeled Asfc2 because its calculation mode slightly differs from the Asfc computed in Scott et al., 2006).
+EX, parameters available in trident, but excluded from the three case studies; * ISO 25178 ; ** autocorrelation function at z=0.5 (Francisco et al., 2018a; 2018b) ; β maximum slope radius ; ββ h1 = 85 % of total height (Sv+Sp) and h2 = 95 % of total height (Sv+Sp); #, Area Scale Fractal Complexity is labeled Asfc2 because its calculation mode slightly differs from the Asfc computed in Scott et al., 2006).

-Lastly, we estimated the heterogeneity for complexity, height, spatial, and topology variables.
+Lastly, we estimated the heterogeneity of complexity, height, spatial, and topology variables.
 The heterogeneity of a (dental) surface is related to the spatial distribution of its features: for instance, a single pit in the enamel implies more heterogeneity than several pits uniformly distributed through the enamel surface (Scott et al., 2006).
 Following Francisco, Brunetière et al. (2018), trident uses a fast and intuitive approach for estimating heterogeneity: the surface is divided into n grid cells, and DMTA parameters are computed for each grid cell.
 Then, the distribution of DMTA parameters across grid cells is used to compute heterogeneity variables e.g., mean Asfc2, maximal Asfc2, or 25th percentile of Asfc2 (Table 2).
 Note that this way of assessing heterogeneity differs from SSFA parameters such as HAsfc (Box 1).
 In the end, a total of 384 variables can be computed, giving a highly detailed description of dental microwear textures.
-Out of these, 24 variables correspond to the 24 parameters from Table 1 measured on the whole surface, but the remaining 360 are estimates of surface heterogeneity.
+Out of these, 24 variables correspond to the 24 parameters from Table 1 measured on the whole surface, but the remaining 360 are estimates of surface heterogeneity (Table 2).

-t

-Box 1. trident and the traditional SSFA variables

-trident does not allow to compute of SSFA variables.
+trident does not allow to compute SSFA variables.
 Still, the user can find equivalents among the 384 variables available in trident.
 For instance, Asfc can be approximated from Asfc2, which also strongly correlates with Sdar.
 EpLsar, which is an SSFA estimate of anisotropy, is related to spatial variables in trident.
-It is especially correlated with Rmax, Sal, and Stri (Str-1).
+It is especially correlated with Rmax, Sal, and Stri (Str-1), which are calculated with s = 0.5; value adapted for enamel wear surface (Francisco et al. 2018a, 2018b).
 Note that trident can open and manage any other variables (e.g..
 SSFA, furrows, 13C …) that a user might want to add to the source .txt file.
 This way, it is easy to compare trident’s variables with other parameters.

+In each of the three case studies, all variables except minimal and maximal values were calculated on 23 parameters (Std was excluded because it is scanning orientation-dependent), for a total of 322 variables: this avoids measuring the effect of a single feature.
+To assess the heterogeneity, the resampling statistics were calculated for a grid of 256 cells (16×16) measuring 33 × 33 µm each (256 × 256 pixels) from the original surface measuring 200 × 200 µm (1551 × 1551 pixels).

 Table 2.
 Heterogeneity variables.